Erhard Brielmaier

-Erhard Brielmaier (January 7, 1841 - August 29, 1917) was an architect in the United States and Canada from the late 19th century through the early 20th century.
-He designed and built more churches and hospitals than any other architect.
+Erhard Brielmaier (January 7, 1841 - August 29, 1917) was an architect, woodworker, and sculptor active in the United States and Canada from the late 19th century through the early 20th century.
+It has been claimed that he and his sons designed and built more churches and hospitals than any other architect.

 History

-Brielmaier was born in Neufra near Rottweil, Württemberg.
-His mother immigrated to America with Brielmaier and his siblings in 1850 to join their father, a carpenter who had settled in White Oak, Ohio.
-On November 27, 1860, Brielmaier married Theresia Haag and they had 13 children.
-In 1873, the clan moved to Milwaukee, where Brielmaier worked his way from carpenter, sculptor, and altar-builder to that of an architect with a national reputation.
+Brielmaier was born in Neufra, Kingdom of Württemberg, in 1841.
+In 1850, he and his siblings journeyed with their mother to America to join their father, a carpenter who had made his way to Saint Jacobs, Ohio.
+On November 27, 1860, Brielmaier married Theresia Haag, and they had 13 children.
+In 1873, the clan moved to Milwaukee, where Brielmaier and his children advanced from humble beginnings to an architectural firm active in the US and Canada up to the 1960s.

-Brielmaier's sons (Bernard Anselm, Joseph Mary, and Leo Anthony) received training in architecture, and with them he formed the organization of Erhard Brielmaier & Sons Co., Architects, which constructed over a thousand Catholic churches, schools and hospitals throughout the United States and Canada.
-Brielmaier had architecture offices in Chicago and Milwaukee in the late 19th century and 20th century.
-Brielmaier and Sons focused on the architecture of churches, hospitals (such as the Mayo Clinic Hospital), and schools and university buildings (such as Marquette University).
+Brielmaier's sons Bernard Anselm, Joseph Mary, and Leo Anthony received training in architecture, and with them he established the firm E. Brielmaier & Sons Co., Architects, which constructed over a thousand Catholic churches, schools, and hospitals.
+They had offices in Chicago and Milwaukee in the late 19th century and 20th centuries.
+E. Brielmaier & Sons focused on the design of churches, hospitals (such as the Mayo Clinic Hospital), and schools and university buildings (for example at Marquette University).